 The add/drop period is the week prior to classes beginning and the first week of both the fall and spring semesters and the first two days of summer classes.
 This no-penalty period is an opportunity for students to add or drop courses.
 Courses dropped after the add/drop period of any semester are subject to withdrawal procedures.
 Financial refunds are not provided for course withdrawals.
 Add/drop arrangements are initiated by completing a form provided by the Registrar, and obtaining approvals as indicated on the form.

-A request for a Change of Major will be considered by the Academic Dean with deadlines for applications in mid-October and mid-March.
+A request for a Change of Major will be considered by the Dean of Faculty with deadlines for applications in mid-October and mid-March.

 Students are expected to adhere to the attendance policy of faculty members as expressed in the course syllabus.
 Maine Maritime Academy courses in which there is STCW embedded material require attendance as stipulated in the course syllabus.
 The course instructor will maintain attendance records.
 Any missed course material or content must be made up to the satisfaction of the course instructor to ensure embedded course requirements are met.
 The instructor may request departmental review if the student cannot complete the requirement by the end of the semester.

 Grades with their quality points are reported as described below.
 The grade point average (GPA) is determined by multiplying the quality points by the credit hours attempted for each course, then summing these products for all courses and dividing by the total credit hours attempted, including those courses with failing grades.

 |F||0.0 Failure (no credit received).|